aaronc/freactive/DOM.md

                                      easing/quad-in on-complete)}))
 ```

 **Easing functions:** an easing function, `f`, is a function that is designed to take an input `t` parameter that ranges from `0.0` to `1.0` that has the property `(= (f 0) 0)` and `(= (f 1) 1)`.
-Basically the easer is supposed to smoothly transition from `0` to `1`.
-The easer, takes care of scaling the values based on `duration` and `from` and `to` values.
+Basically the easing function is supposed to smoothly transition from `0` to `1`.
+The easer itself takes care of properly scaling the values based on `duration` and `from` and `to` values.
 A selection of easing functions from Dan Kersten's [ominate](https://github.com/danielytics/ominate) (thank you!) is currently included in this library, but this is subject to change.

 **Optional `from` parameter:** the optional `from` parameter to `start-easing!` has a special behavior - if the current value of the easer is different from `from`, the `duration` of easing will be adjusted (linearly for now) based on the difference bettween `from` and the current value.
 This is to keep the speed of easing somewhat consistent.
 If you, don't want this behavior and always want the same `duration` regardless of the current value of the easer, don't specify a `from` value.

-**Interupting easings in progress:** if `start-easing!` is called on an easer that is already in an easing transition that hasn't completed, it is equivalent to cancelling the current easing and sending the easer in a different direction starting from the current value.
+**Interupting in progress easings:** if `start-easing!` is called on an easer that is already in an easing transition that hasn't completed, it is equivalent to cancelling the current easing and sending the easer in a different direction starting from the current value.
 If there was on `on-complete` callback to the easing that was in progress it won't be called and is effectively "cancelled".

 ## Items View